mouseless/learn-nuxt/migrations.md

 It is the documentation of the migrations between versions, problems encountered while migrating, solutions to problems and changes.

+## Nuxt: v3.4.1 👉 v3.7.4

+First we tried to upgrade to the new version of nuxt with upgrades, but the resulting conflicts got too complicated, you can see the upgrade process in [Package Upgrades](./change-history/package-upgrades.md).
+So we proceeded by creating a new nuxt project with the latest version of `nuxt-kit`.

 Below you can find a migration checklist;

 ```markdown